Skip to content

 Published 26 September, 2018

-Categorized as Portfolio Tagged accessibility, CSS, forms, HTML, public speaking, testing, user research
+Categorized as Portfolio Tagged accessibility, CSS, forms, HTML, public speaking, research, testing

 4 Mobile form improvements for better UX – registration